jnozzi/cocoadev.com/markdown/ApplicationLinking.md

 Common linker problems are "symbol not found" during compiles, and "image not found" during execution.
 If the former appears, it usually means that you need a library but you're not actually linking against it.
 The latter means that     dyld couldn't find a dynamic library or framework that your application needs.
 Since the necessary code isn't present, your app can't be launched.
 Make sure that the library is actually where     dyld expects it to be.

-For more in-depth troubleshooting, see General/ApplicationLinkingIssues.
+For more in-depth troubleshooting, see ApplicationLinkingIssues.

 ----

 *     .dylib is an OS X-ism.
-Other General/OSes use different extensions.
+Other OSes use different extensions.
 For example, Linux uses     .so, and Windows uses the infamous     .dll.

 ** Technically,     dyld does have a search path, defined in the     DYLD_FRAMEWORK_PATH and     DYLD_LIBRARY_PATH variables.
 However, these are empty on OS X by default, so they rarely matter.